Important Dates

 Practical Component:

 - Development of practical project by a group of X students.
-Exceptionally, less students may be allowed after explicit authorization by the professors.
+Exceptionally, less students may be allowed after explicit authorization by the faculty.

-- assignments may be awarded a maximum bonus +10% due to the addition of additional innovations.
-Additional innovations is a bonus and can be discussed with the professores before returning the project.
+- Assignments may be awarded a maximum bonus +10% due to the addition of additional innovations.
+Additional innovations is a bonus and can be discussed with the faculty before returning the project.

-- Projects will need to be presented and defended.
+- Projects will need to be defended at a date TBD.

 - Development of practical project by a group of X students.
-Exceptionally, less students may be allowed after explicit authorization by the professors.
+Exceptionally, less students may be allowed after explicit authorization by the faculty.

 The following table summarizes the points of each component: